amitofsk/dandy/docs/Dandy.md

 <br><br><br>
 #### 4.2.2 Example with two buttons

 Let's try another example to get more familiar with Tkinter.
-This example will have two `Buttons` and a `Label` which shows a `PhotoImage`.
+This example has two `Buttons` and a `Label` which shows a `PhotoImage`.
 If you press one of the buttons, the label toggles between two images.
 Here we write our own function, named `toggle_me`, that is executed when the button is pressed.
 <br><br>
 Either make sure the images smileOn.png and smileOff.png are in the same directory as the example, or alter the code below to point to their location.
-This example and the images are also in the `example` directory of the `DANDY` library you downloaded.
+This example and the images are also in the `example` directory of the DANDY library you downloaded.
 <br><br>
 Try out this example too.
 <br><br>